 - Sulfates (these are used in foaming products to create a lather and will dry out the skin)

 - Solvent alcohols (denatured or SD alcohol 40)

 Because prescription retinoids compromise your skin’s barrier and make it harder for you to retain moisture, I recommend that most people kick their moisturizer up a notch.
-This doesn’t mean everyone should switch to a super-rich cream, especially if they’re acne-prone.
+This doesn’t mean everyone should switch to a super-rich cream, especially if they have breakout-prone skin.
 Just go up a level from what you were using before.

-When you’re first starting out, you can apply your moisturizer right after applying your prescription to help mitigate some of the side effects.
-Then, slowly work your way up to leaving your prescription retinoid on the skin for up to twenty minutes before applying moisturizer.
+When you’re first starting out, you can apply your moisturizer right after applying your prescription retinoid to help mitigate some of the side effects.
+Then, slowly work your way up to leaving your prescription retinoid on the skin for up to 20 minutes before applying moisturizer.
 This will help you get the full effect.